BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 ### Vibrato depth & speed

 Vibrato depth and speed are used to add vibrato to a portion of the song without having to bother creating a new instrument.
-Please note that vibrato will temporarely override any pitch envelope on the current instrument.
+Please note that vibrato will temporarily override any pitch envelope on the current instrument.
 When vibrato is disabled (by setting depth or speed, or both to zero), the instrument will essentially have no pitch envelope until a new note is played.

-The depth values for the vibrato are indentical to FamiTracker but the speeds are slightly different.
+The depth values for the vibrato are identical to FamiTracker but the speeds are slightly different.
 The way FamiTracker implements vibrato, while clever, is flawed as it undersamples the vibrato curve at high speed, leading to aliasing which ends up with a low-frequency tone that has a "ringing" sound to it.
 Please see the [Export](export.md) page for a table that maps between FamiStudio and FamiTracker.

 ### Pitch